KhronosGroup/glTF-Sample-Models/2.0/IridescentDishWithOlives/README.md

 ## Animation

-The glassCover has an animation to rotate upward and back, revealing the olives inside, showcasing the refraction and specular effects on the glass.
+The glassCover has an animation to rotate downward and back up, revealing the olives inside and showcasing the refraction and specular effects on the glass.

 ![screenshot](screenshot/glassCover_animation.gif)